-Due to the high content of dietary fiber, these grains help bind and remove “bad” cholesterol from your body cleansing your arteries and reducing the risk of heart disease.
+Due to dietary fiber’s high content, these grains help bind and remove “bad” cholesterol from your body, cleansing your arteries and reducing the risk of heart disease.
 It also makes this particular type of grains an excellent help for the patients who suffer from hypertension.

 A boost of the essential vitamins and minerals you receive when eating wheat berries strengthens your immune system and increases your resistance to colds, flu, and even reduces the chances of developing allergic reactions.